Keyboard shortcuts

 This section contains blocks that define the domains of parameters and decision variables.
 These blocks are vital in structuring constraint programs.

-Find Statement Assignment
+Find Statement

 This block is used to declare decision variables.
 It must be nested in a find block.
+This block can also be extended so that it can store a list of decision variables.

 For example, it can be used like this: